 The Miller act is a federal Act that requires every contractor bidding for a government project to post a payment bond and a performance bond covering all material and labor.
 These bonds must are for federal projects worth $100,000 or more.
 The Federal Acquisition Regulation is empowered to request additional bonds for contracts worth $25,000 and $100,000.

-Why NFP Surety
+Why Surety by NFP

+What can we say.
 We have been bonding businesses such as yours since 1984!
 We know how to properly get you bonded, to keep you protected, and get the construction project rolling.
 Fill out our free online application today, and let us support you any way we can.